 And then in those first few weeks out while working as a waiter in Arlington I ran into multiple former athletes and once-kids I knew from coaching, none of whom were anything but friendly to me.
 Either they didn’t know, or simply didn’t have room in their lives to care about what to me had seemed like the end of my life.

 I’m looking out over the Potomac writing this now, realizing that after so many years longing to see open water, I’ve been taking working right next to it at my new job at the McCormick and Schmick’s on the National Harbor utterly for granted.
 No one except my GM knows about my past, and at this point I don’t think any of my coworkers would care too much – I do my best to help everyone out and make their jobs easier, and the kitchen staff calls me el gringo numero uno.
-And as much as I like good tippers, after serving my first family table with a couple of teenage girls at it – nearly freezing as a I first strode up to them thinking: oh shit, their parents are gonna know – getting handshakes and thanks from both Dads for the attentive service and laughs I brought to the table was as good as any tip.
+And as much as I like good tippers, after serving my first big family table with a pretty teenage girl smiling back at me sitting at it – nearly freezing as a I first strode up to the group thinking: oh shit, her parents are gonna know – getting handshakes from the Dads at the table for the attentive service and laughs I brought was as good as any tip.
 Well at least better than a shitty tip.